iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Accelerated PPM Method.md

 \end{aligned}
 $$

-The inequalty is equivalentto the upper bound of the error on the Moreau Envelope.
+The upper bound is proved.